chanhi2000/devlog/src/explore/github/library.md

   - [🌐Official Site](https://pop-os.github.io/cosmic-text/cosmic_text)
 - [praetorian-inc/noseyparker][praetorian-inc/noseyparker]: Nosey Parker is a command-line program that finds secrets and sensitive information in textual data and Git history.
 - [dani-garcia/vaultwarden][dani-garcia/vaultwarden]: Unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden_rs
+- [orhun/halp][orhun/halp]: A CLI tool to get help with CLI tools 🐙
   - [🌐Official Site](https://halp.cli.rs)
 - [setzer22/llama-rs][setzer22/llama-rs]: Run LLaMA inference on CPU, with Rust 🦀🚀🦙
 - [typst/typst][typst/typst]: A new markup-based typesetting system that is powerful and easy to learn.